 Decriminalization of sex work in Canada

-Documenting Sex Workers’ Experiences - Pivot has published two of the foundational reports on Canada’s prostitution laws.
+Documenting Sex Workers’ Experiences - Pivot has published two foundational reports on Canada’s prostitution laws.
 In 2004, Pivot released Voices for Dignity: A Call to End the Harms Caused by Canada’s Sex Trade Laws, based on the affidavits of nearly 100 sex workers.
 The affidavits outline the expert opinions of sex workers and their experiences working within the current legal framework.
-They highlight the many ways in which Canada’s sex trade laws worsen the already harmful conditions under which sex workers live.
+They highlight the many ways in which Canada’s prostitution laws worsen the already harmful conditions under which sex workers live.
 In 2006, Pivot worked with sex workers from all segments of the industry to produce Beyond Decriminalization: Sex Work, Human Rights and a New Framework for Law Reform.
 This report remains one of the only studies to explore the question of how to effectively regulate the Canadian sex industry in a decriminalized environment.
-Both report were entered into evidence on in the Bedford Constitutional challenge to prostitution laws.
+Both reports were entered into evidence on in the Bedford constitutional challenge to prostitution laws.

 Sex Workers Share their Expertise with Parliament - In 2005, Pivot lawyer Katrina Pacey presented the affidavits collected for Voices for Dignity to the Parliamentary Subcommittee on Solicitation Laws.
 Katrina travelled to Ottawa to present to the Subcommittee, and then set up a private meeting for the Subcommittee with Vancouver sex workers in the Downtown Eastside.
 No media were invited and sex workers had an opportunity to appear as witnesses before the Subcommittee in a safe and accessible environment.